Indigenous landscape held by Takelma and First Nations Women and Two-Spirit for community healing, land healing, art and culture.

 We know that this land has been tended intimately by the Takelma and neighboring tribes for thousands of years where every plant, animal and stone was a relative, before colonization stole the land.

 We know lands in the Rogue Valley and abroad are worked and tended persistently by Black and People of Color from the times of slavery to modern-day farmworking.

-Indigenous and diverse women of color now need their own land to thrive and connect to nature's healing while restoring Indigenous land stewardship to save our valley from the ongoing threat of devastating forest fires and climate change.
+Indigenous and First Nations women now need their own land to thrive and connect to nature's healing while restoring traditional land stewardship to save our valley from the ongoing threat of devastating forest fires and climate change.

 Expressing our gratitude by giving back:

-We believe Queer, BIPOC women and two-spirit deserve to tend these lands rightfully and restore themselves and the land to native well-being.
+We believe Takelma and Inter-Tribal women & two-spirit deserve to tend these lands and restore themselves and the land to native well-being.

-5 or 6 QBIPOC Women & Two-Spirit healing residents on land
+5 or 6 First Nations Women & Two-Spirit healing residents on land

 Traditional Ecological Knowledge and Indigenous Land Stewardship to fill the landscape with native plant seeds, first foods and medicines